 Caffeine and alcohol, consumed in excess, both contribute to dehydration and can destabilise blood pressure regulation.
 For people with Menière's disease particularly, alcohol avoidance and consistent daily hydration are standard recommendations.

-Neck Exercises for Cervicogenic Dizziness
+Neck Exercises for Dizziness Relief: Treating Cervicogenic Vertigo

 Cervicogenic dizziness — dizziness arising from the cervical spine — is frequently overlooked but responds well to targeted physical therapy.
 The neck contains a dense network of proprioceptors (sensory receptors that communicate positional information to the brain), and dysfunction in the upper cervical spine can disrupt this proprioceptive input in ways that produce genuine dizziness and imbalance.